docker/docs/datacenter/ucp/1.1/configuration/use-externally-signed-certs.md

-Since client certificate bundles are signed and verified with the UCP server certificates, if you replace the UCP server certificates, users have to download new client certificate bundles to be able to run Docker commands on the cluster.
+Since client certificate bundles are signed and verified with the UCP server certificates, if you replace the UCP server certificates, users have to download new client certificate bundles to run Docker commands on the cluster.

 ## Replace existing certificates